 The nest is really made to create a comfy place to give birth, but to built a secluded and fairly covered place to put the piglets to protect them from predators – of both the four and two legged variety.

 7. Sows, no matter how nice they normally are, may not hesitate to bite you hard enough on the leg to bruise your skin or even draw blood, to keep you away from her litter.

-3. A combination pen and pasture system that allow the pigs to roam in the pasture to find food and help maintain the ground.
+- A combination pen and pasture system allows the pigs to roam in the pasture to find food and help maintain the ground.
 The pasture area the hogs are let into should be rotated for both maximum benefit and to ensure the pigs do not over graze any one patch of ground.